-Erskineville Doctors can now provide some of the most common travel vaccines, as per the list below.
-You will need to book an initial appointment with one of our doctors, who can advise you about recommended vaccines for your itinerary and prescribe these vaccines for you.
+Erskineville Doctors can provide the common travel vaccines for overseas travel.
+We are also an accredited Yellow Fever vaccination centre.
+We suggest you book a long appointment with one of our doctors, who can advise you about recommended vaccines for your itinerary and prescribe these vaccines for you.
+There is however, for most travellers, more than just vaccines to consider:

 We can also prescribe anti-malarial tablets according to the advice for your particular destination.
-We suggest you have a look at this chart and check your itinerary to see if malaria prevention is recommended.
+We suggest you have a look at this chart and check your itinerary to see if malaria prevention is recommended at your destination.

 Vivaxim (Hep A/typhoid)